Dalip2023/insure/README.md

-# Insure
+# Insure Assignment

-This project is generated with selenium Web driver v-3.14
+This project was generated with Selenium web driver 3.14 with TestNg Framework.

+## Build

+Update pom.xml and build.

+## Running test

+Run testng.xml file as TestNg Suite